Fill out the form below and we'll contact you and answer all of your questions.

 CSU Global accepts as much of your transfer credit as possible so that you can accomplish your goals quickly and affordably.
 Since our students come from all walks of life, we welcome a wide variety of credit transfer options.
 Take advantage of what you already know by proving proficiency in a certain subject and bypassing it as part of your required courses.

-Students are guaranteed admission to CSU Global after completing an Associate of Arts (A.A.), Associate of Science (A.S.), or Associate of Applied Science (A.A.S.) degree from an accredited community college, and are in good standing with that institution.
+Students are guaranteed admission to CSU Global if they have completed an Associate of Arts (A.A.), Associate of Science (A.S.), or Associate of Applied Science (A.A.S.) degree from an accredited community college and are in good standing with that institution.

 Additionally, CSU Global accepts up to 64 credit hours of junior, community, or career college transfer credit.

 Utilize your time in service and apply that knowledge toward your educational goals.
 Submit your transcripts from previous institutions, and review alternative credit options to see where your military training can get you ahead.